prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 ## Results and Reporting

 The entire workflow is captured in an R Markdown document, which generates a comprehensive HTML report.
 This report includes all statistical tables, quality control plots, DPE and DPU visualizations, and sequence logo analyses, providing a complete and reproducible record of the integrated PTM analysis.
-See **Supplementary Material Section B.9-B.11** for complete report generation workflow and output file descriptions.
+See **Supplementary Material Sections B.9-B.11** for complete report generation workflow and output file descriptions.
 ## 3.5 Validation and Quality Control

 * QC checks for TMT labeling efficiency